theborakompanioni/bitcoin-spring-boot-starter/cln-grpc-client/readme.md

 cln-grpc-client
 ===

-A module containing a CLN gRPC API client.
+A module containing a Spring Boot Starter for a [CLN gRPC API client](https://github.com/theborakompanioni/cln-grpc-client).
-A Spring Boot starter is available which will automatically create injectable `NodeStub`, `NodeFutureStub` and `NodeBlockingStub` beans.
+The starter will automatically create injectable `NodeStub`, `NodeFutureStub` and `NodeBlockingStub` beans

 ## Install